super7ramp/croiseur/croiseur-web/README.md

 ## Croiseur Web

-**Croiseur Web** is a Web API allowing to generate crossword puzzles.
+**Croiseur Web** is a REST API allowing to generate crossword puzzles.
 It is a frontend to the `croiseur` library.